rohit0221/rohit0221/README.md

-# Welcome to the GenAI Knowledge Hub
+# Welcome to the Rohit's GenAI Nexus

 GenAI, short for Generative Artificial Intelligence, is a fascinating field at the intersection of artificial intelligence and creativity.
 Whether you're a beginner looking to understand the basics or an advanced learner diving deep into intricate concepts, this knowledge hub is your go-to resource.